-The Director General of Fishery Product Processing and Marketing (P2HP) issued decree No. 125/KEP-DJP2HP/2014, listing fish products allowed for export to Indonesia.
+The Director General of Fishery Product Processing and Marketing (P2HP) issued decree No. 125/KEP-DJP2HP/2014 and amended by decree No.31/KEP-DJP2HP/2015, listing fish products allowed for export to Indonesia.
 The rule states that Indonesia will only import fish species not available in Indonesian waters, except in the event of shortages and seasonal production limitations.
 Indonesia's Ministry of Marine Affairs and Fisheries (MOMAF) also issued new regulations on fish and fishery products import policy.
 MOMAF Regulation No. 74/2016 (replacing MOMAF No. 46/2014) specifies required sanitary certificate language and MOMAF Regulation No. 41/2014 lists live aquatic species banned from import.